ardilamorin/ardilamorin.github.io/_posts/2021-12-01-what-makes-senior-ux-designer.md

 ## Capacity

 This means the level of complexity of the challenges you can solve.
-Ability to define what is the right approach to take to solve the problem.
-Knowing what kind of problems you could encounter and anticipate them.
-You can move at different levels of abstraction, between the strategy and the interface.
+Ability to define the right approach, knowing what kind of problems you could encounter and anticipate them.
+Be able to move at different levels of abstraction, between the strategy and the interface.
 Deliver quality, having a critical sense for what good looks like, being able to overcome challenges and drive results.

 ## Autonomy